 Particulate filters, many employing active regeneration strategies such as fuel burners or electrical resistance heaters, have also been used on over 100 locomotives in Europe since the mid-1990s providing in excess of an 85 percent reduction in PM emissions.
 Some of these systems have been operating effectively for over 650,000 kilometers.
 The European locomotive applications include DPFs installed on Caterpillar 3512 and 3516 engines powered at 1100 and 1500 kW, respectively.
+Most recently, Switzerland has announced plans to retrofit all locomotives with active DPF systems.
 Active DPF retrofit systems are also being evaluated in a railroad industry sponsored test program at Southwest Research Institute (San Antonio, TX) using a two-stroke, V-16 locomotive engine rated at 1490 kW @ 900 rpm.
-Active DPF systems have also been used in Europe on a limited number of commercial marine diesel engines including sight-seeing ships used on lakes in Switzerland.

-Diesel Oxidation Catalysts (DOCs) - DOC technology is available today and represents a cost-effective PM control strategy.
-Over 250,000 non-road vehicles and equipment, including mining vehicles, skid steer loaders, forklift trucks, construction vehicles, cargo handling equipment, marine diesel engines, and stationary engines, as well as over 50,000,000 diesel passenger cars and over 1.5 million trucks and buses worldwide have been equipped with DOCs.
-Control efficiencies of 20 to 50 percent for PM, up to 90 percent reductions for carbon monoxide (CO) and hydrocarbon (HC), including large reductions in toxic hydrocarbon species have been achieved and reported in tests of DOCs on a large variety of on-road and non-road diesel engines.
+Active DPF systems have also been used in Europe on a limited number of commercial marine diesel engines including sightseeing ships used on lakes in Switzerland.
+Diesel Oxidation Catalysts (DOCs) - DOC technology is available today and represents a cost-effective, interim PM control strategy.
+Over 250,000 off-road vehicles and equipment, including mining vehicles, skid steer loaders, forklift trucks, construction vehicles, cargo handling equipment, marine diesel engines, and stationary engines, as well as over 50,000,000 diesel passenger cars and over 1.5 million trucks and buses worldwide have been equipped with DOCs.
+Control efficiencies of 20-50 percent for PM, up to 90 percent reductions for carbon monoxide (CO) and hydrocarbon (HC), including large reductions in toxic hydrocarbon species have been achieved and reported in tests of DOCs on a large variety of on-road and off-road diesel engines.
 With respect to particulate emissions, the wide range of PM reductions observed with DOCs reflects the fact that DOCs oxidize soluble hydrocarbons associated with PM (the so-called soluble organic fraction [SOF] of PM).
 The SOF content of PM is related in part to the oil consumption characteristics of diesel engines.

 Selective Catalytic Reduction (SCR) Technology - SCR technology is a proven NOx control strategy.
 SCR has been used to control NOx emissions from stationary sources for over 15 years.
 More recently, it has been applied to select mobile sources including trucks, marine vessels, and locomotives.
 In 2005, SCR using a urea-based reductant was introduced on a large number of on-road diesel heavy-duty engines to help meet the Euro 4 heavy-duty NOx emission standards.
-More than 10,000 new heavy-duty truck engines are operating in Europe equipped with SCR systems that use urea as the reductant for reducing NOx emissions.
-SCR is also being given serious consideration by engine manufacturers for complying with future on-road heavy-duty diesel engine emission standards in both the U.S. and Japan (in the 2009-2010 timeframe).
+One engine manufacturer has already sold more than 10,000 SCR-equipped heavy-duty trucks in Europe.
+SCR is being given serious consideration by engine manufacturers for complying with future on-road heavy-duty diesel engine emission standards in both the U.S. and Japan (in the 2009-2010 timeframe).
+Several auto manufacturers are also developing SCR systems for lightduty diesel vehicles that will be sold in the European and U.S. markets before the end of this decade.
 Applying SCR to diesel-powered engines provides simultaneous reductions of NOx, PM, and HC emissions.
-Since the mid-1990s, SCR technology using a urea-based reductant has been installed on a variety of marine applications in Europe including ferries, cargo vessels, and tugboats with over 100 systems installed on engines ranging from approximately 450 to 10,400 kW.
+Since the mid-1990s, SCR technology using a ureabased reductant has been installed on a variety of marine applications in Europe including ferries, cargo vessels, and tugboats with over 100 systems installed on engines ranging from approximately 450 to 10,400 kW.
 These marine SCR applications include the design and integration of systems on a vessel's main propulsion engines and auxiliary engines.
 Most recently an SCR system has been successfully installed on one of New York City's Staten Island ferries.
 A smaller number of SCR systems have also been installed on diesel locomotives, largely in Europe.